For Bus Customers

 NJ TRANSIT's website is translatable in different languages.
 To use this feature, click on "Translate this Site" located in the lower right corner of our homepage.

-NJ TRANSIT is committed to ensuring that no person is excluded from, or denied the benefits of our services on the basis of race, color, or national origin as protected by Title VI of the Civil Rights Act of 1964, as amended.
-No person or group of persons shall be discriminated against with regards to the routing, scheduling, or quality of transportation service on the basis of race, color, or national origin.
-Frequency of service, age, and quality of vehicles assigned to routes, quality of stations serving different routes, and location of routes may not be determined on the basis of race, color or national origin.
-Any person who believes they have, individually, or as a member of any specific class of persons, been subjected to discrimination on the basis of race, color, or national origin, or wishing to obtain additional information regarding NJ TRANSIT's Title VI obligations, may file a complaint or inquiry in writing to NJ TRANSIT Customer Service - Title VI Division, One Penn Plaza East, Newark, NJ 07105.
+NJ TRANSIT operates its programs and services without regard to race, color, or national origin, in accordance with Title VI of the Civil Rights Act of 1964, as amended.
+Any person who believes she or he has been subjected to discrimination on the basis of race, color, or national origin, or wishing to obtain additional information regarding NJ TRANSIT's Title VI obligations, may contact NJ TRANSIT Customer Service at 973-275-5555.
+A complaint or inquiry may also be filed by writing to NJ TRANSIT Customer Service - Title VI, One Penn Plaza East, Newark, NJ 07105.
 A complaint must be filed within 180 days of the alleged discrimination.
-Complaints can also be filed at njtransit.com using our online form.